g0rbe/CEH/06_System_Hacking.md

 ### Disable auditing

-Preventing another security mechanism to indicate an alert any sort of intrusion, and leaving to track leaving to track on the machine.
+Preventing another security mechanism to indicate an alert of any sort of intrusion, and leaving to track leaving to track on the machine.
 The best practice for leaving no track and prevent detection is by disabling the auditing as you logged in on the system.
 It will not only prevent to log events, but also resist in the detection.
 Auditing in a system is enabled to detect and track events.